mpiccirilli/weatheR/README.md

 ------
 Now that we have hourly observations for these 4 cities, perhaps we would like to plot the maximum daily temperature for each.

+**Note:** Currently this funciton only takes the output from `getInterpolatedDataByCity`.
+I will update it soon to take output from `getFilteredStationsByCity` and 'getStationsByCity` as well.

 ```{r}
 plotDailyMax(hourly.data)
 ```